 Nonlinear Optics in Nanostructures

 Solid understanding of nonlinear optical phenomena at the nanoscale is the first, necessary step toward the design and development of reconfigurable devices based on nanostructures.
 Design principles based solely on the linear properties of nanostructures lead to the realization of static functionalities.
 The next and natural progress is to provide fast (nanosecond or less), inertial-less (no moving parts), and reliable tunability to these functionalities.
 This can be achieved by exploiting the nonlinear properties of nanostructures, whose signature can be modulated by varying physical parameters like light intensity, temperature, etc. and may also provide important information about the surrounding environment.
-Areas of interest include: nanoantennas for nanomixers, ultrafast nonlinearities with ultrathin nanostructures, optical limiting for laser eye protection, all-optical switches, all-optical beam steering, bistable nanoscale devices, computational electromagnetics and modeling techniques for nanostructures.
+Areas of interest include: nanoantennas for nanomixers, ultrafast nonlinearities with ultrathin nanostructures, optical limiting for laser eye protection, all-optical switches, all-optical beam steering, bistable nanoscale devices, computational electromagnetics and modeling techniques for nanostructures like metamaterials and metasurfaces.

 The most critical challenge for high-bandwidth and low-power-consumption photonic devices is the reduction of the physical dimensions of photonic components down to the nanoscale, beyond the diffraction limit.
 Surface plasmons are collective oscillations of free electrons at metal-dielectric interfaces that are usually excited by photons.
 Localized and propagating surface plasmons have been indicated as possible solutions for nanoscale photonics and for bridging the gap between photonics and electronics, thanks to the pronounced abilities of confining light in sub-wavelength volumes and enhancing the electric field.
 In addition, plasmonic structures – such as nanoparticles and waveguides - are extremely sensitive to the surrounding environment and lend themselves naturally to sensing and detection applications.